mayhem-guild/docs/README.md

 - Ask any officer/GM to assign you Member rank in Discord.
 - Now you are ready to raid.

+# How to join raids

+- Navigate to the raid channels.
+- Find the raid you want to join.
+- Check if you meet the raid requirements (usually posted with the raid)
+- Select your specialization and signup.

 # Guild Language

 We speak English in Guild, but it doesn't have to be your first language.